w3c/wot-profile/requirements/V2_REQUIREMENTS.md

 "WoT Profiles" are a mechanism by which out-of-the-box interoperability between WoT [Consumers](https://w3c.github.io/wot-profile/#dfn-consumer) and [Things](https://w3c.github.io/wot-profile/#dfn-thing) can be guaranteed, by constraining a Thing to a finite list of options for each extension point, and requiring that it conforms to certain defaults.
 As long as a Consumer implements all of the extensions and defaults prescribed by a Profile, it should be guaranteed to be able to use all of the capabilities of a Thing which conform to that Profile, without Thing-specific customisation.

-Profiles will be designed specifically for new ("greenfield") implementations where developers have the freedom to conform to a prescriptive protocol binding and set of common constraints, in order to benefit from this additional level of interoperability.
+Whilst the Web of Things provides the freedom to describe a wide range of existing IoT systems using [WoT Binding Templates](https://www.w3.org/TR/wot-binding-templates/), Profiles provide an optional additional layer of common constraints to which new implementations can conform in order to benefit from an increased level of interoperability.

 ## Use Cases